cameronfr/SunflowerEditorCPP/README.md

 <img src="https://github.com/cameronfr/SunflowerEditorCPP/raw/main/images/example1.png" width=600/>

 SunflowerEditor transforms your C++ code with libclang and compiles it with cppyy.
-It currently supports seeing the values of printf's inline, but it is extremely extensible!
+It currently supports seeing the values of `printf`s inline, but it is extremely extensible!

 Contributions extremely welcome!
 Talk to us in the [Discord](https://discord.gg/zYmm5JuHkW)